Reverlight/odoo_contacts_handler/README.md

 # odoo_contacts_handler
-Synchronizes contacts from external api Odoo and gives FastAPI endpoints to access the data
+Synchronizes contacts from external API Odoo with SQLite database and gives FastAPI endpoints to access the data

 ## How to install